 Click Here for a partial listing of landlords whose leases have been successfully terminated with the Break Lease Contract.

 Because the laws are confusing and tough to navigate.
 One slip-up, and you have lost the case.
 Rest assured, any tenant who walks into court without an appropriate answer will face a hostile judge ready to pounce.
 And, by proceeding on your own, your landlord is more likely to resort to legal action against you.
 You are an easy mark.
 TAP knows what it is doing, and has the language down pat.
 Furthermore, during the Break Lease process, circumstances occasionally arise that pose a benefit or risk to tenants; these may provide additional grounds for termination, bolstering the Break Lease case.
 You need to recognize these opportunities and dangers, and know how to respond.
-It's a good deal.
+That is part of our knowledge base.

 No, and only if you have money to burn.
 Most attorneys are not aware of the intricacies of Arizona landlord-tenant law and procedures.
 Very few will even represent tenants.
 And of those who do, TAP's experiences with them have, by and large, been less than stellar.
 You will spend many thousands of dollars to have an attorney perform work that fails to even approach the detail and effectiveness of what TAP does.
 Many attorneys will be reticent to take the aggressive approaches employed by TAP.

-No. When necessary, TAP can refer an outside attorney
+No. As "union organizer" he is entitled to provide certain legal services for Arizona Tenants Advocates members.
+When necessary, TAP can refer an outside attorney

-Bank checks or certified funds payable to "Tenants Assistance Program or Ken Volk."
+We accept bank checks or certified funds payable to "Tenants Assistance Program."
 Of course, cash is fine.
-TAP also accepts credit card payments.
+Payment through PayPal also works, including credit and debit cards.